Azure-Samples/functions-python-azureml-azurefunctions-deeplearning/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - python
 products:
+- azure
 - azure-functions
-author: michhar
+description: "Communicate the process of training a model using a Python-based Azure Function and the Azure ML Python SDK."
 ---

 # Training a Model with AzureML and Azure Functions